AlexJS6/AutoHotKey/README.md

 To make this I took my Sunday and learned AutoHotKey and what are the different possibilities of it.
 I just scratched the surface but it was very interesting, fun and I can impressively facilitate my everyday's life with what I learned.
 To use it, read the instructions below.
+This is only when being home, when at BeCode we do not have to point.

 ## Instructions:
 1. Download Autohotkey on this site: https://www.autohotkey.com/